 (content () :type list))

-tag is ... the tag, attributes is a p-list and content is a possibly empty list of other elements.
+is a possibly empty list of other element

 "Printing" an element

 Let's forget a minute about the constructor and let's instead concentrate on an element "printing" process.
-The main entry point is a print-object method.
+The main entry point is a print-object

 (defmethod print-object ((e element) (s stream))